Spanish Imperative Mood: How to Give Spanish Commands With the Right Tone

 Affirmative examples:

-- Dime (Tell me) - from "decir" + "me"
+- Dime (Tell me) - From "decir" + "me"

-- Háblale (Speak to him/her) - from "hablar" + "le"
+- Háblale (Speak to him/her) - From "hablar" + "le"

-- Cómelo (Eat it) - from "comer" + "lo"
+- Cómelo (Eat it) - From "comer" + "lo"

 Negative examples:

-- No me digas (Don't tell me)
+- No me digas

-- No le hables (Don't speak to him/her)
+Don't tell me - No le hables

-- No lo comas (Don't eat it)
+Don't speak to him/her - No lo comas

 When you attach pronouns to affirmative commands, you often need to add an accent mark to maintain the original stress.
 "Dime" gets an accent on the "i" in "Dímelo" (Tell it to me).
 The verb form wants to keep its stress on the same syllable even with the extra syllables added.